Golf is played on a golf course which has nine or eighteen holes.

 The players try to complete the course taking as few hits (called strokes) as possible.

-Golf is played on a grassy space called a golf course and players walk the course, each hitting a golf a ball with golf clubs until they come to one of either 9 or 18 holes.
+Golf is a game that is played on a grassy space called a golf course.
+The players walk the course, each hitting a golf a ball with a stick called a golf club until they come to one of either 9 or 18 holes.
 Each hole is located on an area of closely cut grass called a green A flag indicates where the hole is.

 Their aim is then to hit the ball into a hole on the green.
 They try to use as few shots as possible to get the ball into the hole because the player who takes the least number of total shots wins the game.